score-json/json/TSF/trustable/no-json-faults/NJF-12.6.md

     Erikhu1: 1.0
 ---

-The service provided by nlohmann/json accepts well-formed UTF-8 data.
+The service provided by the nlohmann/json library accepts well-formed UTF-8 data.